kaushik-ethicalhacker/Python-Practice-Projects/README.md

 # Python-Practice-Projects
-Welcome to my repository of small Python projects!
+Welcome to my repository of Python projects!
 This collection includes beginner to intermediate-level scripts and mini-games created as part of my daily learning and practice journey.

 A collection of Python projects and practice exercises to improve my coding skills.